Reeyu-02/RUDRA-recruitment-code/README.md

 * Using graph I would simplify the position coordinates and distance from the end point.
 * Generating motion commands like rotate in static motion, move forward, turn specific angles at what distance and coordinate.
 * Also generate a code to keep track of total distance travelled, total time taken, and total angular rotation.

+Implementation(How did i think to apply the above thought process):-
+* To even start the coding from start position, we need to know its current coordinates and distance from the end point.
+* With its current position acquired we can plan the path algorithm accordingly like how much distance to travel before taking and turn or changing direction.
+* Simplifying the coordinates is for our own easy understanding.
+* Then writing the path algorithm with the gained information for detailed and precise instructions.
+And keeping track on its total distance, time and angular rotation for any next path planning data datesheet.